truenas/documentation/content/References/dRAIDprimer.md

 * Use dRAID redundancy groups with similar numbers of drives and parity levels as in RAIDz vdevs.

-* dRAID pool expansion requires the addition of one or more new vdevs just as with RAIDz.
+* dRAID pool expansion requires the addition of one or more new vdevs, just as with RAIDz.
   Because dRAID could have 100 or more disks in it, the best practice of using homogeneous vdevs in a pool still applies, which means expansion increments to dRAID-based pools can be very large.

 ## Additional Resources